 In the event of termination of a permanent employee, the employer is obliged to pay a severance package, which comprises: (a) severance pay; (b) service appreciation pay; and (c) compensation of entitlements.

-The calculation of each must be made by using the formulas stipulated under GR 35 as a minimum, the amount of which will vary depending on the reason for termination, length of service, latest salary, fixed allowance and balance of annual leave.
+The calculation of each must be made by using the formulas stipulated under GR 35 as a minimum, the amount of which will vary depending on the reason for termination, length of service, latest salary, fixed allowance, and balance of annual leave.
 The employer may opt to use its own formula as regulated in the employment agreement, CR or CLA, provided that the formula is more beneficial to the employee than that stipulated in GR 35.

-In the event of termination of a fixed-term employee, the employer must compensate the employee in an amount equivalent to the remaining salary of the employee until expiry of the fixed-term employment agreement.
-The obligation shall apply unless termination is for specified reasons under the fixed-term employment agreement, CR, or CLA (e.g., misconduct).
+In the event of termination of a definite-term employee, the employer must compensate the employee in an amount equivalent to the remaining salary of the employee until expiry of the definite-term employment agreement.
+On the other hand, this payment obligation shall also apply for the employee if the termination is initiated by or based on the request of the employee.
+This payment obligation, however, can be waived and will not be applicable for certain conditions and events as stipulated under the employment agreement.

-In addition, an employer is also obligated to pay additional compensation, which will be calculated proportionately, based on the employee's period of service.
-The calculation formula for compensation is:
+In addition, the employer is also obligated to pay an additional compensation, which will be calculated proportionately, based on the employee's period of service.
+The calculation formula for this additional compensation is:

 - a.
 1 month's salary if an employee has worked for 1 year; - b.
-If less or more than 1 year, proportionately as follows: (years of service (in months)) ÷ 12) × 1 month salary (base salary and fixed allowances (if any).
+If less or more than 1 year, proportionately as follows: (years of service (in months)) ÷ 12) × 1 month salary (basic salary and fixed allowances (if any)).

-(The latter compensation is not applicable to foreign employees).
+The additional compensation, as mentioned above, is not applicable to foreign employees.